tkareine/MiniFuture/README.md

   return promise
 }

+/**
-/* Parse data as HTML document, finding specific contents from it with an
+ * Parse data as HTML document, finding specific contents from it with an
  * XPath query.
 We return a completed Future as the handle to the result.
 If
  * we can parse the data as an HTML document and the query succeeds, we return
  * a successful Future with the query result.
 Otherwise, we return failed
  * Future describing the error.
  *
  * Because this function gets called inside `Future#flatMap`, it's run in
- * backround in a queue worker thread.
+ * background in a queue worker thread.
  */
 func readXPathFromHTML(xpath: String, data: NSData) -> Future<HTMLNode> {
   var err: NSError?